chromatic-protocol/docs/docs/contracts/reference/core/KeeperFeePayer.md

 Pays the keeper fee using Uniswap swaps.

-_Only the Vault can call this function.
-     Throws a `KeeperFeeTransferFailure` error if the transfer of ETH to the keeper address fails.
+_Throws a `KeeperFeeTransferFailure` error if the transfer of ETH to the keeper address fails.
      Throws an `InvalidSwapValue` error if the remaining balance of the input token after the swap is insufficient._

 - Parameters: